jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

 8. Copy link and send it to anybody who wants to initiate envelope with shared template

+.. note:: In same window you can find Embed code - it can be used to integrate envelope creation process to 3rd party services via iframe.
+Please note that you can add redirect url to the embed code, this page will open in a new browser tab after envelope is sent.

-You are able to disable current link, just click on "Disable access".
-This action remove access to possibility to create envelope using shared template link.
-Also you are able to create new template shared link by click on "Generate new link".
-It leads to impossibility to use old link but you can share new link and use it.
+You are able to revoke current link and code, just click on "Revoke link" button.
+This action removes possibility to create envelopes using shared template link and code.
+Also you are able to create new template shared link and code by click on "Generate new link".
+Link and cdoe are unique every time and revoked ones can not be recovered.

 How to send envelope without authorisation (for guests)?
 ========================================================

-To have possibility to send envelope without authorisation user has to have template shared link.
+To send envelope without authorisation user has to have template shared link or embedded iframe.

-1. Follow the template shared link.
+1. Follow the template shared link (or to the iframe).
 User observes limited functionality of envelope functionality (fill in fields, sign documents)
 2. Fill in all required fields and signatures (button "Edit" changes to "Send")

 .. image:: pic_sendEnvelopeAsGuest/simpleEnvView.png